achouroutaleb/Module/README.md

 Summary
 -----------
-PDFtoXML it's an Omeka's module to extract OCR text in XML from PDF files and create an xml file .The xml is stored as a new file associated with the item.
+PDFtoXML it's an Omeka's module to extract text in XML from PDF files and create an xml file .The xml is stored as a new file associated with the item.

 Installation
 ------------